Mathmagician8191/Liberty-Chess/Standards/ULCI.md

 * bench
   Evaluates a series of test positions, optional for debugging purposes

-* prune
-  Clears data no longer relevant to the current position, optional

 * quit
   quit the program as soon as possible